heptarch/heptarch.github.io/projects.md

 	   And Yann LeCun's most highly cited non-review papers come from his time at Bell Labs.
 	   </span>
-Arguably this a problem of timescale.
-Like the Nobel Prize, Turing Awards tend to arrive long after the fact, so in twenty years I would bet on seeing more MAMAA employees in the honour rolls.
+Arguably this a problem of timescale; like the Nobel, Turing Awards tend to arrive long after the fact.
+In twenty years I would bet on seeing more MAMAA employees in the honour rolls.
 But I wouldn't bet on too many more.

-The simple reason is that although you net a cool million dollars, Turing awards are not a good investment, and these companies are superb at making money.
+The simple reason is that Turing awards are not a good investment, and these companies excel at making money.

 At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.